npoet/poem_generator/README.md

 ##### Notes:

 * Input data must be in .txt format under the /src/data dir.
 A sample file is included.
+* This implementation may seem somewhat convoluted (because it is in some ways), as I was attemping to simultaneously demonstrate several applicable python skills while keeping with an OOP structure similar to approaches in Java or C#.

 ##### Future Implementation:

 * A new "Word" wrapper class should abstract re-implemented funcs common to sentence elements.
-* Though one of the design goals pursued here was to use an object-oriented approach, this generator could be replaced with a regex script (expanded on the mainfile)
+* Though one of the design goals pursued here was to use an object-oriented approach, this generator could be replaced with a slightly more complicated recursive regex script (expanded on the mainfile).